 Eat right

-WHO recommends that breast cancer patients combine physical activity with a healthy diet.
+WHO advises breast cancer patients to combine physical activity with a healthy diet.
 This means maintaining a healthy weight by being physically active every day, walking more and sitting less.
 At the same time, women should eat whole grains, vegetables, fruits and beans.
-Limit fast food and processed foods that contain saturated fat or sugar, as well as cutting down on red meat and eating less processed meat.
+Limit fast food and processed foods containing saturated fat or sugar, as well as cutting down on red meat and eating less processed meat.

-Finally, you need to drink plenty of water and limit sugary drinks and alcohol.
-WHO recommends supplementing nutrition through diet, instead of using functional foods or drugs.
+Finally, you need to drink plenty of water and limit sugary drinks, beer and alcohol.
+WHO recommends supplementing nutrition through diet, instead of using functional foods and drugs.

 Cut down on alcohol

 According to Cancer Research UK, alcohol is linked to seven different types of cancer, including breast cancer.
 "Alcohol is a carcinogen.
 It has no nutritional value and is converted into fat in the body.
-The more fat you have, the more your body produces the hormone oestrogen after menopause, which increases your risk of breast cancer," says oncologist Dr Liz O'Riordan, who has had breast cancer.
-Therefore, the less alcohol a person drinks, the less risk they have of developing the disease.
+The more fat you have, the more estrogen your body produces after menopause, increasing your risk of breast cancer," says oncologist Dr. Liz O'Riordan, who has had breast cancer.
+Therefore, the more a person cuts down on alcohol, the more they reduce their risk of developing the disease.

 Nourish the immune system

-The immune system is very important, especially for triple-negative breast cancer tumors, says Dr. Nina Fuller-Shavel.
+According to Dr. Nina Fuller-Shavel, the immune system is very important, especially for triple-negative breast cancer tumors.
 "That's why we treat breast cancer patients with immunotherapy.
-Optimizing the immune system is very important to reduce the risk of recurrence," Dr. Nina says.
+Optimizing the immune system is very important to reduce the risk of recurrence," Dr. Nina said.

 Here are some ways to support your immune system, as suggested by your doctor: